mellor17/mellor17/README.md

 I’m interested in coding, science, engineering, learning anything in general.

-Currently learning Python and C# to hopefully create something useful!
+Currently learning Java & TS to hopefully create something useful!

+Also at Uni + work in a tech company.

+Working on TypeScript at work and Java in University.

 IF YOU want to chat:
 benmellor17@gmail.com
 www.benmellor.com